Reviewed by Erica Irish, DVM

 Airlines expect your dog to be securely crated in a single metal door kennel.
 The goal is to have your dog safely in a crate that won’t collapse in on itself.

 Dogs are safe travelling this way, but they don’t know that.
-Having your dog sedated for as much of the flight as possible may be possible with drugs like Phenergan.
+Having your dog sedated for as much of the flight is possible with the right medication.
 Again, this would be a conversation for the veterinarian.

 Is Phenergan Safe for Dogs?